MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 ## Retrieve the status of Envelope ConfigMap placement

-Here is a sample status that shows the successful placement of an Enveloped Object.
+Here's a sample status that shows the successful placement of an Enveloped Object.

 ```
 status: